 It is not necessary that the same set of foods lead to flatulence commonly or provide relief.
 For instance, yogurt could ease gas in some teens but could worsen it in those with lactose intolerance.
 Therefore, you may ask your teen to note down the foods they have eaten on days when flatulence is more than normal.
 Next time, they may avoid or reduce the intake of such foods.

 Farting is a normal biological occurrence experienced by people of all age groups.
-Rarely, farting can be a symptom of serious digestive disorders.
+Rarely, farting can be a symptom of serious disorders digestive or otherwise.
 If your teen has excessive farting, which is interfering with their life, seek medical help.

 2. Flatulence; NHS Scotland